deargle-classes/security-analytics-assignments/_labs/lab-python-and-hosted-jupyter.md

     fix-permissions "/home/${NB_USER}"
 ```

-Here's some interpretation tips it:
+Interpreting the Dockerfile:
-* `FROM` means that our Dockerfile extends/inherits all commands from the
+* `FROM` means that our Dockerfile extends/inherits all commands from the the
+  `jupyter/datascience-notebook` Docker image: specifically, the version of that
-  specified Docker image tagged `2022-01-24`
+  image tagged `2022-01-24`
 * `NB_UID`, `NB_GID`, `CONDA_DIR`, and `NB_USER` are env vars set up in the
   refereced `FROM` dockerfile.
 * `COPY` copies `requirements.txt` from your local drive into the Dockerfile,